hashicorp/consul/website/source/docs/agent/options.html.md

   "allow" or "deny"; defaults to "allow".
 The default policy controls the behavior of a token when there is no matching rule.
 In "allow" mode, ACLs are a blacklist: any operation not specifically prohibited is allowed.
-In "deny" mode, ACLs are a whitelist: any operation not specifically allowed is blocked. *Note*: this will not take effect until you've set `acl_datacenter` to enable ACL support.
+In "deny" mode, ACLs are a whitelist: any operation not specifically allowed is blocked. _Note_: this will not take effect until you've set `acl_datacenter` to enable ACL support.

 * <a name="acl_down_policy"></a><a href="#acl_down_policy">`acl_down_policy`</a> - Either
-  "allow", "deny", "extend-cache" or "async-cache"; "extend-cache" is the default.
+  "allow", "deny" or "extend-cache"; "extend-cache" is the default.
 In the case that the policy for a token cannot be read from the [`acl_datacenter`](#acl_datacenter) or leader node, the down policy is applied.
 In "allow" mode, all actions are permitted, "deny" restricts all operations, and "extend-cache" allows any cached ACLs to be used, ignoring their TTL values.
 If a non-cached ACL is used, "extend-cache" acts like "deny".
-  The value "async-cache" acts the same way as "extend-cache" but performs updates asynchronously when ACL is present but its TTL is expired, thus, if latency is bad between ACL authoritative and other datacenters, latency of operations is not impacted.

 * <a name="acl_agent_master_token"></a><a href="#acl_agent_master_token">`acl_agent_master_token`</a> -
   Used to access <a href="/api/agent.html">agent endpoints</a> that require agent read